meglecz/mkCOInr/doc/content/reference.rst

 A fasta file is prepared from the input tsv sequence file.

-Sequences are aligned to a small pool of target sequences already limited to the target region (target_region_fas).
+Sequences are aligned to a small pool of target sequences already limited to the target region (bait_fas).
 The alignment is done by the *usearch_global* command of vsearch which makes global alignments (unlike BLAST).

 The best hit is used for each sequence to orient and trim them to the target region.
-Only hits with a minimum target coverage (tcov_hsp_perc) and percentage of identity (perc_identity) are used.
+Only hits with a minimum target coverage (tcov) and percentage of identity (identity) are used.

-The target_region_fas file can be either previously prepared by the users and given as an input, or be produced by e-pcr using the e-pcr related parameters.
+The bait_fas file can be either previously prepared by the users and given as an input, or be produced by e-pcr using the e-pcr related parameters.

-To reduce runtime, sequences in the target_region_fas are clustered by -cluster_fast algorithm of vsearch and the centroids are used as a target file for the *usearch_global*
+To reduce runtime, sequences in the bait_fas are clustered by -cluster_fast algorithm of vsearch and the centroids are used as a target file for the *usearch_global*

 Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - cutadapt_trimmed.fas (if e_pcr; fasta file with sequences recognized and trimmed by E-pcr; equivalent of target_region_fas )
+    - cutadapt_trimmed.fas (if e_pcr; fasta file with sequences recognized and trimmed by E-pcr; equivalent of bait_fas )
-    - target_centroids.fas (fasta file of centroids of the clustering of target_region_fas or cutadapt_trimmed.fas)
+    - target_centroids.fas (fasta file of centroids of the clustering of bait_fas or cutadapt_trimmed.fas)
     - :ref:`trimmed.tsv<sequence_tsv_with_taxid_io>` (sequence tsv files with taxIDs trimmed to the target region)
     - :ref:`untrimmed.tsv<sequence_tsv_with_taxid_io>` (sequence tsv files with taxIDs where the target region is not found)